Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 Approximately 20 percent of the time, the inactive and inflamed gallbladder is invaded by intestinal bacteria and becomes infected.

-The symptoms are more constant, but tend to be inaccurate, such as abdominal fullness, indigestion and increased gas.
-Chronic diarrhea is a common symptom, usually after meals, and up to 10 times a day.
+The symptoms are more constant but inaccurate, such as abdominal fullness, indigestion, and increased gas.
+Chronic diarrhea is a common symptom, usually after meals and up to 10 times a day.

 Common Symptoms of Vesicular Lithiasis

-The specific symptoms may vary depending on the type of gallbladder condition you have, although many symptoms are common among different types of gallbladder problems.
+The specific symptoms may vary depending on the gallbladder condition, although many symptoms are shared among different types of gallbladder problems.

-But most symptoms of the gallbladder start with pain in the upper abdominal area, either in the upper right or in the middle.
+But most gallbladder symptoms start with pain in the upper abdominal area, either in the upper right or in the middle.